geoffreybennett/alsa-scarlett-gui/FAQ.md

-The Scarlett2 Protocol Driver (also known as the Scarlett2 Mixer Driver) is a part of the Linux kernel, enhancing the ALSA kernel driver with additional controls for Focusrite Scarlett and Clarett interfaces.
+The Scarlett2 Protocol Driver (also known as the Scarlett2 Mixer Driver) is a part of the Linux kernel, enhancing the ALSA kernel driver with additional controls for Focusrite Scarlett, Clarett, and Vocaster interfaces.

-To check your current version or for upgrade instructions, see the [Control Panel Installation Prerequisites — Linux Kernel](https://github.com/geoffreybennett/alsa-scarlett-gui/blob/master/INSTALL.md).
+To check if your kernel is already up-to-date, and how to upgrade if not, see the [Control Panel Installation Prerequisites — Linux Kernel](https://github.com/geoffreybennett/alsa-scarlett-gui/blob/master/INSTALL.md).

 `alsa-scarlett-gui` is an easy-to-use application to adjust those